wesharper/westonharper.com/src/posts/demystifying-callbacks.md

 published: false
 ---

 As a software engineer and former bootcamp instructor who's taught and mentored hundreds of people, there is perhaps no single concept I've seen JavaScript programmers struggle with more than callbacks.
-The bad news is that the use of callbacks in JavaScript libraries and snippets is so ubiquitous, that having a solid grasp of them is essentially a hard requirement for anyone using JavaScript in almost any context.
-The good news is that the underlying concepts aren't very hard to understand once you break them all down into their constituent parts.
+To this day, I still find myself having discussions with students and even professional programmers about the underlying concepts and syntax behind callbacks.
+Hopefully, this document will serve as a permanent placeholder that I can point people to the next time the topic comes up.

-## Functions
+## Prerequisites

 ### Declaring Functions